sleeyax/FileTransferClient/README.md

 3. device B scans this QR code or enters the key directly in the input field and downloads the file from the server

-Sharing files directly using bluetooth or TCP/UDP might be added in the future.
+Sharing files directly without a server in between might be added in the future.

 ## Supported devices
 This app was mainly designed for android phones, but I have included